-Designing and building a pneumonia episode comprises nine dimensions, as shown in Exhibit 3.
+Designing and building an outpatient urinary tract infection episode comprises nine dimensions, as shown in Exhibit 3.
 Each dimension is associated with a set of data manipulations that convert the data inputs to the desired data outputs.
 Section 3 provides additional details on the episode data flow.